Do I need a makeup artist for my professional headshot session?

 Makeup Tips for headshots

 The best makeup tip I have is to let the makeup artist do your makeup.
 Your friend who does wedding makeup on the side shouldn’t do your headshot makeup.
 If you’re looking to save a few bucks, hit the MAC counter and let them do it.
 Still set on doing your own makeup?
-Here are my makeup tips for headshots.
+Here are my makeup tips for actor headshots and business headshots.

 - If you’re a man, don’t put on makeup.
 Don’t hire the makeup artist.
 Don’t even put on a little powder.
 Men in makeup look like men in makeup.
 If you wake up every morning and put on makeup, then go ahead.
 Otherwise, leave it for the ladies.